-At All Souls’ we are writers!
+At All Souls’ CE Primary, we are all writers!
 We want our children to love writing.
 We want them to have no limits to what their ambitions are and grow up wanting to be authors, journalists, poets and reporters.
-We want them to embody our core values.
-The writing curriculum has been carefully crafted so that our children develop their transcriptional and compositional knowledge and use this success to exceed in their writing experiences.
-We want our children to remember their writing lessons and the written work they have produced in our school, to cherish these memories and embrace the writing opportunities that they are presented with!
+We want them to embody our Christian core values.
+We all embrace the school motto of: “we are a place to grow’ – this is both spiritually and academically.
+The writing curriculum has been carefully designed so that our pupils develop their writing knowledge and understanding.
+We want all our pupils to remember their learning in writing in our school, to cherish these experiences and embrace the opportunities they are presented with.

-The writing curriculum promotes curiosity and a desire and thirst for writing.
-It is ambitious and empowers our children to become independent and resilient.
+The English writing curriculum promotes the three dimensional competencies of text generation, transcription and executive functions.
+We promote a love and thirst for learning and curiosity about the nature of writing and its necessity to everyday life.
+It is ambitious and empowers our pupils to become independent and resilient.

 We actively promote reading as a vehicle to feed writing, as this increases pupils’ motivation and imagination.
 We seek to ensure that our pupils are able to confidently approach writing tasks inspired their own experiences and the knowledge gained form texts studied and enjoyed – both fiction and non-fiction.

 We want our pupils to use the vibrancy of our great town and wider city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong local contextual links where possible.
 For example, the curriculum offers a visit to a theatre where learning is hands on and supports the application of writing knowledge in a fun and exciting experience building on the knowledge and concepts pupils have gained.